friction2d/friction2d.github.io/_drafts/friction-0961.md

 comments: ""
 ---

+Friction 0.9.6.1 marks the end of development for the 0.9 series.
+The 0.9 series is now in maintenance mode, receiving only bug fixes until the upcoming 1.0 release later this year.

 ## Changes

-Friction version 0.9.6 marked the end of the 0.9 series.
-The `v0.9` branch is now in maintenance mode, only critical fixes will be added moving forward while we wait for the next major release.

-This release includes the following fixes and various changes backported from the `main` branch:
+This release incorporates several fixes and backported changes from the main branch.

 * **SVG**
   * Fixed `skew` `X`+`Y` animation on export
-  * Set default values for stroke and fill on import
+  * Set default values for `stroke` and `fill` on import
-  * Added linejoin and linecap support on import
+  * Added `linejoin` and `linecap` support on import
   * Add `fill-rule` if path is `even-odd` on export
 * **Gui**
   * Fixed several issues with dockable windows